MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ## Using the Editor pane to view or edit files

-Use the **Editor** pane to view the front-end JavaScript, HTML, CSS, and other files that are returned from the server to compose the current webpage.
+Use the **Editor** pane to view the front-end files that are returned from the server to compose the current webpage, including JavaScript, HTML, CSS, and image files.
 Make edits to JavaScript or CSS; DevTools updates the page to run the modified code.

 :::image type="complex" source="../media/editing-js-in-editor-pane.msft.png" alt-text="Editing JavaScript in the Editor pane" lightbox="../media/editing-js-in-editor-pane.msft.png":::
    Editing JavaScript in the **Editor** pane